-The primary differences between taxable income (loss) and net income (loss) for financial reporting purposes relate to extraordinary gains, impairments of goodwill and other long-lived assets, and international rate differences.
+The primary differences between taxable income (loss) and net income (loss) for financial reporting purposes relate to gains on extinguishment of debt, impairments of goodwill and other long-lived assets, and international rate differences.
 For investments in foreign corporations accounted for under the equity method, taxable income (loss) generated by these affiliates does not flow through to the Company for United States federal and state tax purposes, even though the Company records its allocable share of affiliate income (losses) for financial reporting purposes.

-The significant components of the Company's consolidated deferred tax assets and liabilities are as follows:
+$The \ significant \ components \ of \ the \ Company's \ consolidated \ deferred \ tax \ assets \ and \ liabilities \ are \ as \ follows:$